TigerBSD/TigerBSD/README.md

 # FreeBSD-Custom-ThinkPad

-Customized FreeBSD 11 for ThinkPad laptops.
+Customized FreeBSD 11 for ThinkPad laptops 🐅

 As was [once said by someone on the OpenBSD mailing lists](http://marc.info/?l=openbsd-misc&m=145358748924473&w=4);